Deep Learning Frameworks

 - Tensor computation (like numpy) with strong GPU acceleration.

 - Deep Neural Networks (DNN) built on a tape-based autograd system.

 You can reuse your favorite Python packages such as numpy, scipy and Cython to extend PyTorch when needed.

-MXNet is a deep learning framework designed for both efficiency and flexibility.
+MXNet is a DL framework designed for both efficiency and flexibility.
 It allows you to mix the flavors of symbolic programming and imperative programming to maximize efficiency and productivity.

 In its core is a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
 A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
 The library is portable and lightweight, and it scales to multiple GPUs and multiple machines.

 TensorFlow is an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) that flow between them.
 This flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device without rewriting code.
 For visualizing TensorFlow results, TensorFlow offers TensorBoard, suite of visualization tools.